hgaard/blog.hgaard.dk/content/drafts/you-should-use-git-even-thoug-you-cant.md

 So when you can't take control of the infrastructure dont let that be an excuse to

-* The TFS version control lacks basic concepts that impeads CI and CD
+* The TFS version control lacks basic concepts that impeds CI and CD
   * Lack of easy branching
     * Problem for building separate branches
     * Bigger problem for introducing short lived feature branches